A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Introduction

 We propose here two possible applications of forward--backward stochastic differential system (\ref{FBSDE}), where the delay in the backward component arises from two different motivations.
 The first example we will deal with is a generalization of a well-known model in finance, where we will consider the case of a non standard investor acting on a financial market.
-We will assume, following \cite{cv-ma/96, ka-pe-qu/01}, that a so called \textit{large investor} wishes to invest on a given market, buying or selling a stock.
+We will assume, following \cite{cv-ma/96, ka-pe-qu/01}, that a so called \textit{ large investor} wishes to invest on a given market, buying or selling a stock.
 This investor has the peculiarity that his actions on the market can affect the stock price.
-In particular, we will assume that the stock price $S$ and the bond $B$ are a function of the large investor's portfolio $(X,\pi)$, $X$ being the value of the portfolio and $\pi$ the number of share of the asset $S$.
+In particular, we will assume that the stock price $ S $ and the bond $B$ are a function of the large investor's portfolio $ (X,\pi ) $, $X$ being the value of the portfolio and $\pi $ the amount invested in the risky asset $S$.

-This case has been already treated in financial literature, see, e.g. \cite{ka-pe-qu/01}.
-We further generalize the aforementioned results assuming a second market imperfection, that is we assume that it might be a small time delay between the action of the large investor and the reaction of the market, so that we are led to consider the financial system with the presence of the past of $X$ in the coefficients $r,\mu$ and $\sigma:$
+This case has already been treated in the financial literature, see, e.g. \cite{ka-pe-qu/01}.
+We further generalize the aforementioned results assuming a second market imperfection, that is we assume that it might be a small time delay between the action of the large investor and the reaction of the market, so that we are led to consider the financial system with the presence of the past of $X$ in the coefficients $r,\mu ,\sigma :$

-where the notation $X_{t}$ stands for the path $\left( X(t+\theta)\right) _{\theta\in\lbrack-\delta,0]}$, being $\delta$ a small enough delay.
+where the notation $X_{t}$ stands for the path $\left( X(t+\theta )\right) _{\theta \in \lbrack -\delta ,0]}$, $\delta $ being a small enough delay.